the1lab/1lab/src/Cat/Displayed/Bifibration.lagda.md

 ```

 <details>
-<summary>Futhermore, this equivalence is natural, but that's a very tedious proof.
+<summary>Furthermore, this equivalence is natural, but that's a very tedious proof.
 </summary>

 ```agda